Skip to Content

 Instructions

-1. Grease the cups of a standard 12-cup muffin tin or line them with paper muffin liners for easy cleanup.
+Step 2 – Grease the Muffin Tin Grease a standard 12-cup muffin tin or line with paper liners.

 Notes

-• For an extra espresso kick, you can dissolve the espresso powder in a tablespoon of hot water before adding it to the wet ingredients.
+• For an extra espresso kick, dissolve the espresso powder in 1 tablespoon hot water before adding to wet ingredients.

-• To keep the muffins moist, store them in an airtight container at room temperature for up to three days.
+• Store in an airtight container at room temp for up to 3 days.

 Yield: 12 Serving Size: 1